apexatoll/aoc/2018/10/Day10.md

 -------------------------------

-It's no use; your navigation system simply isn't capable of providing
+It's no use; your navigation system simply isn't capable of providing walking directions in the arctic circle, and certainly not in 1018.
-<span
-title="At the iceberg, use any lane to turn left.
-Then, swim for eight thousand miles.">walking directions</span> in the arctic circle, and certainly not in 1018.

 The Elves suggest an alternative.
 In times like these, North Pole rescue operations will arrange points of light in the sky to guide missing